 Great USP examples

 Sometimes your USP can simply be about who you are.
 And you don’t need to be a freelancer for that or compete with Richard Branson.
-It doesn’t matter if you are a motivational speaker, a therapist, a designer, artist or something completely different.
+It doesn’t matter if you are a motivational speaker, a therapist, a designer, an artist or something completely different.

 If you feel like the right people respond to you as a person and end up doing business with you for that reason, you might want to look at this USP for your small business.